youssef-xx/monero-for-merchants/README.md

 ### **What are the fees?**

-Usually tiny—fractions of a cent.
+Usually tiny — fractions of a cent.

 ### **Can I accept Monero without a website?**